woywoy123/AnalysisG/docs/source/core-classes/plotting.rst

 .. py:class:: AnalysisG.core.plotting.BasePlotting

+   :ivar str Hatch: Changes the texture of figures.

-   :ivar: int DPI: Changes the output resolution of the figure.
+   :ivar int DPI: Changes the output resolution of the figure.

-   :ivar: str Style: The template style to use (ATLAS, ROOT, etc.)
+   :ivar str Style: The template style to use (ATLAS, ROOT, etc.)

    :ivar bool ErrorBars: Indicates whether to show error bars on the histogram bins.